shakfu/pd-chuck/README.md

 *Note*: You can't use the ChucK types of `dur` or `time` in pd.
 Also, while in the above case, the pd msg seems untyped, it must match the type of the chuck global variable.
 So if you connect a pd number or flownum object to a message box, it needs to match the type of the global variable (int/float).

-See `help/chuck~.maxhelp` and patchers in the `patchers/tests` directory for a demonstration of current features.
+See `chuck_tilde/help-chuck.pd` and patchers in the `tests` directory for a demonstration of current features.

 ### Parameter Messages using Callbacks (Advanced Usage)